Introduction to Life and Works of Plato’s

 Intellectual Ground

 On intellectual grounds, Plato’s views were very strong.
-He said that poets do not know of truth but they just imitate only appearance.
+He said that poets have no knowledge of truth but they just imitate only appearance.
 He placed the work of art into third place from the truth.
 He compared a poet with a painter who imitates reality.

 Emotional Ground